CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 # How can I mount my Allas S3 bucket to a VM running in cPouta

 Combining cPouta cloud environment and Allas storage environment allows you to build scalable data management environments.
-This document shows one example how you can combine these two services by mounting a bucket from Allas to a Ubuntu 22.04 (also tested with Ubuntu 20.04 and 18.04) or a Centos7 based virtual machine running in cPouta.
+This document shows one example how you can combine these two services by mounting a bucket from Allas to an Ubuntu 22.04 (also tested with Ubuntu 20.04 and 18.04) or a Centos7 based virtual machine running in cPouta.

 [TOC]